 Likewise Casablanca itself, aside from being a Mediterranean city, a style which naturally shares much in the way of style with Mos Eisley, which was filmed in Tunisia, also in North Africa.
 And the city is teeming with police and military patrols, exactly like Mos Eisley.

 Moreover much of Han Solo’s character, who isn’t in this for your revolution, comes straight out of Rick Blaine as played by Humphrey Bogart, who sticks his neck out for nobody.
 Much in the way that Han Solo is ready to take off with his reward as the rebel alliance launches their desperate attack on the looming Deathstar.
 Prior to owning the Café Américain, Rick smuggled guns, and was well paid, just as Solo smuggles whatever it is he dumps at the first sign of imperial trouble.
 He even adopted Rick’s use of the word ‘kid’.
 While the characters are hardly carbon copies of one another, Harrison Ford brings much of the same cool demeanor and cynicism to Han Solo.
-And in the end, both Han and Rick turn out to have a heart of gold.
+And in the end, both Han and Rick turn out to have hearts of gold.

 In Casablanca the plot revolves around the two exit visas that Ilsa and her husband are trying to get their hands on, so as to secure safe passage out of Africa, whereas in Star Wars the Mos Eisley sequence’s plot revolves around the search for the two droids and our heroes’s attempt at gaining passage off of Tatooine.

 The cantina is often cited as having been inspired by any one of the watering holes in westerns, including several of the westerns Star Wars indeed draws other things from, and it may very well be that it has its origins in that the tradition of the western.
-But in terms of how it plays out, despite direct influences from Yojimbo (the arm being cut off), The Good, The Bad and The Ugly (Han shooting first) and The Magnificent Seven (Han flipping the coin to the bartender) or as Lucas biographer Dale Pollock said, ‘Burgess’ Drive-In on 9th (in Modesto), where the Faros would hang out and challenge anyone who entered their domain,’ the underlying foundation for the sequence lies with Casablanca.
+But in terms of how it plays out, despite direct influences from Yojimbo (the arm being cut off), The Good, The Bad and The Ugly (Han shooting first) and The Magnificent Seven (Han flipping the coin to the bartender) or as Lucas biographer Dale Pollock said, ‘Burgess’ Drive-In on 9th (in Modesto), where the Faros would hang out and challenge anyone who entered their domain,’ the underlying foundation for the entire sequence lies with Casablanca.

-Finally, it’s worth noting that Humphrey Bogart, Peter Lorre and Sidney Greenstreet were all in The Maltese Falcon the year before Casablanca, a film which seems to have lent its name to a certain smuggler’s set of wheels, namley the Millenium Falcon.
+Finally, it’s worth noting that Humphrey Bogart, Peter Lorre and Sidney Greenstreet were all in The Maltese Falcon the year before Casablanca, a film which seems to have lent its name to a certain smuggler’s set of wheels, namely the Millenium Falcon.
 And much like how Casablanca ends with the plane bearing Ilsa and her husband taking off to safety, the first act of Star Wars ends with the Falcon blasting its way out of Mos Eisley, although not quite to safety.

 Perhaps not surprisingly, when it came time for Lucas and Spielberg to create the next big thing, the story of a James Bond-type archeologist, perhaps not surprisingly, the locations used for the city of Cairo look very similar to those of Casablanca.
 And for the character of Indy himself, again played by Harrison Ford, they turned to a another treasure hunter, also played by Bogart in The Treasure at the Sierra Madre.